Protein Bread – A Turkey Sandwich!

 I get this kind of question a lot.

 And my answer is always the same:

 Protein breads don’t rise.
-They don’t rise like regular breads do (like this, for instance).
+They don’t rise like regular breads do.
 What you put into your bread loaf is usually what you get out of it – size wise.
 So you really have to make sure your mix reaches all the way to the top of your baking pan.
 Otherwise, if you expect it to duplicate or triplicate in size, you’ll end up with a flat bread and a sad expression of boo-hoo-hoo.

 That’s because most of the protein breads I make are ‘flourless’ and not as fluffy as regular breads.
 They’re also yeast-free.
 There ARE ways to bring volume back into the equation (by using sorghum flour or buckwheat flour etc) but I prefer to make my breads this way because it’s easier to make them (you just blend a bunch of ingredients and bake the mix as opposed to rolling a dough, kneading it, waiting for it to rise, etc) and they end up higher in protein.
 This goes for all the breads recipes here as well as the protein breads in my cookbook and in the Protein Pow App – they’re all designed to be baked all the way to the top of your bread loaf pan.

 That being said, there are ways to work with flatter breads.
 Take for example this bread right here.
 It was fantastic!!!!!
 Moist, bready, and absolutely perfect for my filling of mayo, turkey bread, avocado, and salady stuff.